ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/README.md

 ```

-# Please be aware in one use case the domain-c8:AB-DE... were upppercase and the AKO pod does a strict charater comparisson.
+Please be aware in one use case the domain-c8:AB-DE... were uppercase and the AKO pod does a strict charater comparisson.
-# To double check your local situation please look at the URL line for the cluster in vCenter and use that for the marker creation.
+To double check your local situation please look at the URL line for the cluster in vCenter and use that for the marker creation.
-# Here are 2 examples of lower case and the unusual uppercase situation (the marker has to be like what is in the URL)
+Here are 2 examples of lower case and the unusual uppercase situation (the marker has to be like what is in the URL)

 ![Version](https://github.com/ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/blob/main/URLDomain1.png)